Mandy Stadtmiller: Career

 In August 2006, Stadtmiller was groped and bitten by actor/comedian Andy Dick during an interview following his appearance on the Comedy Central Roast of William Shatner.
-She wrote about the incident for Page Six of The New York Post.
-Dick claimed that Stadtmiller "slanted" the incident.
+Dick said that Stadtmiller "slanted" the incident.

 In 2006, Stadtmiller won first place in New York's Funniest Reporter Show contest in the New York City Underground Comedy Festival.
 In October 2007, she became a semi-finalist in the search for New York's Funniest Stand-Up a contest run by the New York Comedy Festival.
 She performs stand-up comedy throughout New York City at various clubs and venues.

-In 2010, she went undercover as a client to hire the nation's first legal male prostitute, who worked at the Shady Lady Ranch.
-The article received notable attention from such media outlets as The Colbert Report and The Joy Behar Show.

-According to her Twitter account, in February 2012 Stadtmiller quit the New York Post.
+According to her Twitter account, in February 2012, Stadtmiller quit the New York Post.
 She is a frequent contributor to the gossip pages of Page Six.

 Stadtmiller was Editor-at-Large of Jane Pratt's site xoJane.
 In September 2015, she wrote about continuing to have this role at the site but going freelance in a controversial piece called "How I Became a First-Person Human Trafficker" for New York.
 For her work at xoJane, Stadtmiller was profiled twice in The New York Observer, as well as on Flavorwire and The Rumpus.

 In 2014, she was named as one of the 25 "most shameless people on the Web" at SXSW, where she was featured on a panel with Jane Pratt, Kristina Wong and Issa Rae for "Fearlessly Funny: The Women Changing Digital Humor."

 Largely known for her social media presence, Stadtmiller was the first verified Twitter user from the New York Post, and frequently writes about using social media for networking, including how to boost one's Klout score.

 Stadtmiller currently hosts a podcast on the RiotCast Network called News Whore.
 News Whore debuted at #22 in comedy podcasts on iTunes and has consistently remained in the top 100 since its launch in July.